akitaeva/rc-roles-app/README.md

-# AuthWithAngular
+# Objective

-Registering user with roles assignemnt and review of the user's information
+Registering user with roles assignment and review of the user's information before sending to the server side.

+# Issues
+- data format from an api